Fast Flux Entangling Gate for Fluxonium Circuits: Unitary Dynamics

 We note that the actual flux detuning $\delta\phi$ could deviate from the level crossing $\delta\phi_*$, while the gate fidelity remains high by adjusting plateau duration, which we shall demonstrate below.

-For numerical simulations of gate dynamics, we use QuTiP package for Python~\cite{Johansson2012, Johansson2013}.
+For numerical simulations of gate dynamics, we use QuTiP package for PYTHON~\cite{Johansson2012, Johansson2013}.
 For each qubit, we first write Hamiltonian~\eqref{eq:qubits} in the basis of at least 30 harmonic-oscillator eigenstates of the same Hamiltonian but with $E_J = 0$.
-Then, we compute the eigenspectrum of the full single-qubit Hamiltonian~\eqref{eq:qubits} and choose $n=5$ lowest energy states at the sweet spot.
-We have verified that truncating the single-qubit spectrum at five levels produces sufficiently accurate results for gate dynamics, which are practically not affected by an increase in $n$ up to 10 levels.
-Using two sets of sweet-spot eigenstates for both qubits, we form the two-qubit tensor-product basis of $n\times n$ levels and the two-qubit Hamiltonian \eqref{eq:ham}.
+Then, we compute the eigenspectrum of the full single-qubit Hamiltonian~\eqref{eq:qubits} and choose $N=5$ lowest energy states at the sweet spot.
+We verify that keeping more levels in the truncated single-qubit Hilbert space does not noticeably affect numerically simulated gate error.
+A larger $N$ is used for a detailed analysis of coherent leakage processes with the corresponding contribution to the total error being below $10^{-8}$, see Sec. \ref{sensitivity}.
+Using two sets of sweet-spot eigenstates for both qubits, we form the two-qubit tensor-product basis of $N\times N$ levels and the two-qubit Hamiltonian \eqref{eq:ham}.
 We perform all the computations in this tensor-product basis, which we refer to as the sweet-spot basis.
 To simulate the gate operation, we focus on the interacting computational subspace and find the final state for each eigenvector (or the density matrix) of that subspace.
 This way, we reconstruct the evolution matrix (or quantum process) of the gate, which is generally nonunitary if projected into the computational subspace.

 We first study the gate performance as a function of flux detuning $\delta\phi$.
-For each value of $\delta\phi$, we optimize over pulse parameters $t_r,t_p,$ and $A$.
-We plot optimized gate duration $t_r + t_p$ and optimized infidelity vs $\delta\phi$ in Fig.~\ref{Fig:inf}.
+For each value of $\delta\phi$, we optimize over pulse parameters $t_r,t_p,$ and $\xi^2$.
+We plot optimized gate duration $t_g= t_r + t_p$ and optimized infidelity versus $\delta\phi$ in Fig.~\ref{Fig:inf}.
 Below we identify and discuss three different regions defined by $\delta\phi$.